How to Save for a Vacation Without Breaking the Bank

 No need to blow your food budget when you leave home.
 Here are some smart ways to save money on food when you’re on vacation.

 5. Use Your Car to Make a Little Cash on the Side

 Why not use your car for a little extra income?
-You could make additional money as an Uber or Lyft driver or set up a carpool and charge coworkers for rides.
+You could make additional money as an Uber or Lyft driver or delivering food.

-If you’re flying to your destination and want to park at the airport for free, let TravelCar rent out your car to other travelers while you’re gone, and you could have a check waiting for you when you return.
+If you’re flying to your destination and want to park at the airport for free, car-sharing services like Turo and TravelCar allow you to rent out your car when you’re not using it.

-If vacationing is so important to you that you’re willing to resort to drastic measures, you could ditch your car completely, like this family did (they saved $11,500).
+If vacationing is so important to you that you’re willing to resort to drastic measures, you could ditch your car completely, and sell your car.

 6. Make Money With Your Home

 Move a little extra money to your vacation account each month by listing space in your home on Airbnb.
 Renting your home on Airbnb can help you make vacation money fast ‒ one couple made $2K renting their apartment for just 15 days.

 Even if you don’t have a dedicated room available, you can get creative with your Airbnb listing by hosting people in a tent in your backyard or letting guests crash on your couch.
 You could also rent out your entire home, stay with a friend or relative and split the profits with them.